 For us, it was really important to build something that would allow people to protect themselves in a simple and affordable way that was completely approachable.

 Why is it necessary to copyright artistic material?

 We always say that registering your copyrights is like insuring your music.
 The minute you have created something you have certain rights as a copyright holder, but you can’t protect or enforce those rights unless you’ve registered with the U.S. Copyright Office.
 That process can often take months, but once it has been completed, you’re entitled to a host of benefits.
 The most important is the ability to file lawsuits (and receive $150,000 per willful infringement).
-If you’re a songwriter, registering will also be a requirement for receiving specific royalties from the Mechanical Licensing Collective – a body designated to collect royalties from services that stream or play music.

 If you’ve created something with other collaborators, by default everyone has an equal claim to the same rights, royalties, and responsibilities regardless of what their contribution was.
 Having these copyright ownership agreements in place ensures that these critical things – rights, revenue, responsibilities – are allocated to each collaborator appropriately.